 The same area of land cannot be represented by more than one unit on the cadastral map.
 We will reject any first registration applications for plots that overlap with existing registered titles.

 Use our reports service to identify potential overlaps prior to registration.

 If your application includes land already registered in the land register, you’ll need to either exclude the disputed area or seek rectification of the register before submission.

-It’s up to granters of deeds to avoid overlaps between the land register and sasine register.
+It’s up to granters of deeds to avoid overlaps between the Land Register of Scotland and General Register of Sasines.

 We won’t reject first registration applications for the land register based on potential overlaps with plots registered in the sasine register.
 However, we may restrict warranty over any areas where we’re made aware of possible competition before registration.

 Competing titles registered before the 2012 Act’s powers took effect can continue to exist in the land register.
 If this overlap is brought to our attention, we will note it in the register.
 We can only rectify if the action we must take is obvious.

 A key principle of the Land Registration etc (Scotland) Act 2012 (the 2012 Act) is that the same area of land cannot be represented by more than one cadastral unit, that each registered plot of land has a title sheet, and there can be only one title sheet per plot.
 This means that new competing titles cannot be created on the land register under the 2012 Act (although transitional provisions apply to allow existing registered competing titles to continue initially).

 Competing titles in the land register